PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 # flatbuffer_direct refactor handoff — 2026-07-13

-## `fb-refactor4` rank-four direct/unary checkpoint
+## `fb-refactor4` rank-four direct/unary/Pad checkpoint

-The first two bounded families of the 2,117-line rank-four generic NHWC pre-Concat matcher are now separated. `passes/nhwc_concat_layout.py` owns the strict all-direct float path and the one-or-more-unary float path, with or without direct inputs.
+The first three bounded families of the 2,117-line rank-four generic NHWC pre-Concat matcher are now separated. `passes/nhwc_concat_layout.py` owns the strict all-direct float path and the one-or-more-unary float path, with or without direct inputs.
 The unary allowlist is RELU, RELU6, LOGISTIC, TANH, and GELU.
-Both share one
-`ModelIRGraphIndex`/`LayoutState` pass group and run transactionally under stable IDs `layout.nhwc_pre_concat_direct` and `layout.nhwc_pre_concat_unary` at all seven production positions.
+It also owns the one-or-more-Pad-plus-direct path.
+All three share one `ModelIRGraphIndex`/`LayoutState` pass group and run transactionally under stable IDs `layout.nhwc_pre_concat_direct` and `layout.nhwc_pre_concat_unary`, and `layout.nhwc_pre_concat_pad` at all seven production positions.

 The direct pass removes only exclusive, non-public leading adapters.
 Shared or public direct adapters remain for their other consumers while the Concat is